-ovos play processes data related to the accounts of the users.
-Depending on the modules activated and used, more or less data is stored.
-The e-mail address may also be optional during use.
+ovos play processes data that is related to the users' accounts.
+Depending on which modules are activated and used, more or fewer data are stored.
+The email address can also be optional when using the service.

 |